gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 ## Comparing multiple regression models	{#section8-4}

 With more than one variable, we now have many potential models that we could consider.
+\index{model!MLR!comparison of}
 We could include only one of the predictors, all of them, or combinations of sets of the variables.
 For example, maybe the model that includes *Elevation* does not "need" both *Min.Temp* and *Max.Temp*?
 Or maybe the model isn't improved over an SLR